Back to Guides

 Why This Matters Now

-The question for every healthcare AI buyer: When your AI hallucinates—and it will—can your vendor prove what actually happened?
+The question for every healthcare AI buyer: If an AI-generated note is challenged, can your vendor reconstruct what happened?
 Can you?

 What to Do About It